k-gerner/Game-Pigeon-Solvers/gomoku/README.md

 boards I have to evaluate, the better.

 One helpful tool I used to determine which sections of my code needed to be improved was a profiler.
-By running `python3 -m cProfile -s time gomoku_client.py`, I could see which methods were taking up the most time, and how many times they were called.
+By running `python3 -m cProfile -s time ai_runner.py --game=gomoku`, I could see which methods were taking up the most time, and how many times they were called.